Lake Mead water level rises, defies projections

-Lake Mead, the largest reservoir on the Colorado River and a major source of Southern California’s water, is staying above the most recent projections released by the government several weeks ago, KTLA sister station KLAS reports.
+LAS VEGAS (KLAS) — When it comes to water and Lake Mead, every little bit helps, right?

+That is proving to be correct this spring as the water level at Lake Mead fights to stay above the most recent projections put out by the government.

-According to the US Bureau of Reclamation’s “Most Probable 24-Month Study” published in March, Lake Mead was projected to have dropped to approximately 1,043.06 feet (above sea level).
-But as of April 3, Lake Mead’s water level is at 1,045.91, almost three feet above the projected level.
+According to the U.S. Bureau of Reclamation’s “Most Probable 24-Month Study” published in March, Lake Mead was projected to have dropped to approximately 1,043.06 feet (above sea level).
+But, as of Monday morning, Lake Mead’s water level was at 1,045.91, almost 3 feet above the projected level.
 It’s a positive trend seen in the last three months of projections.

-The Colorado River supplies roughly a third of all water for Southern California cities and suburbs, according to the Public Policy Institute of California.

 End-of-month projections for Lake Mead